telerik/ajax-docs/api/server/Telerik.Web.UI/RadToolBarButton.md

 ## Properties

-###  Owner `IRadToolBarItemContainer`

-Gets a reference to the owner of the RadToolBarButton.

-###  DataItem `Object`
+###  AccessKey `String`

-Gets the data item that is bound to the button
+Gets or sets the access key that allows you to quickly navigate to the Web server control.

+###  AllowSelfUnCheck `Boolean`

+Gets or sets a value indicating if a checked button will get unchecked when clicked.

+###  CausesValidation `Boolean`

+Gets or sets a value indicating whether validation is performed when
+            the RadToolBarButton is clicked

 #### Remarks
-This property is applicable only during data binding.
-Use it along with the
-                ButtonDataBound event to perform additional
-                mapping of fields from the data item to RadToolBarButton properties.

-###  IsSeparator `Boolean`

-Gets or sets whether the button is separator.
+By default, page validation is performed when the button is clicked.
+Page

-###  CheckOnClick `Boolean`

-Gets or sets whether the button has a check state.
+                validation determines whether the input controls associated with a validation control on the page all pass the validation rules specified by the validation control.
+You can specify or determine whether validation is performed when the button is clicked on both the client and the server by using the CausesValidation property.
+To prevent validation from being performed, set the CausesValidation property to false.

 ###  Checked `Boolean`